Aveeyy/NHERI-2023/README.md

 # LLM-Training
-Writing code to increase the accuracy of the outputs in LLM's using cosine similarity analyziz, vector embedding and tokenization
+Writing code to increase the accuracy of the outputs in LLM's using cosine similarity analysis, vector embedding and tokenization